 COMM 5305 Individual Study in Speech Communication (3-0).
-Individually guided research in speech
+Individually guided research in speech communication.
+May be repeated for credit when topic varies.

 COMM 5307 Public Relations (3-0).
 Graduate Public Relations is designed to acquaint public administrators and other professionals with the terms, theory and procedures associated with modern public relations efforts.
 Special emphasis will be placed on practical applications of PR techniques, including organizational analysis, resource preparation, and crisis management.